 Above: Near the end and over the summit of the Alto de l’angliru on ROUVY

-In one of my previous articles, you can read more about the location and how to ride the Angliru.
+You can read more about the location and how to ride the Angliru in my article on La Vuelta routes.

 Estimated time to complete (if you dare):